 To help keep your luggage to a minimum, consider washing your dirty clothes every few days.
 Bring a bottle of Woolite and string (for an instant clothes line), and wash out your clothes the first night you are in a hotel for more than one night.
 That way, by the time you leave the hotel, about the only dirty clothes you will have will be the one you are wearing!

-You need one "Business" outfit, and a couple of sets of casual clothes.
-Make your business clothes comfortable –– on business visit days you will likely be wearing the same clothes all day.
+If your program is one which involves visits to corporations, you need one "Business" outfit, and a couple of sets of casual clothes.
+Make your business clothes comfortable on business visit days you will likely be wearing the same clothes all day.
 That means comfortable walking shoes.
 Check the internet for weather information in the cities we are visiting.

 It is also useful to remember that admission to many churches has a dress code - no shorts or exposed shoulders.
 Sometimes even flip-flops are banned.
 So if you think you might be visiting a church, dress accordingly.
 It is also good to practice proper respect in holy places.
 No caps or hats should be worn by men, any talking should be in a subdued tone (or none at all if a service is going on), and photography, where allowed should be "flashless".
 This photography rule also applies to most art galleries and many historic sites as well.